Josephson junction transmission lines as tunable artificial crystals: Abstract

 \section{Abstract}

-We investigate one-dimensional Josephson junction arrays with generalized unit cells, beyond a single junction or SQUID, as a circuit approach to engineer band gaps.
-Within a specific frequency range, of the order of the single junction plasma frequency, the dispersion relation becomes gapped and the impedance becomes purely imaginary.
-We derive the parameter dependence of this gap and suggest designs to lower it to microwave frequencies.
-The gap can be tuned in a wide frequency range by applying external flux, and persists in the presence of small imperfections.
-These arrays, which can be thought of as tunable artificial crystals, may find use in applications ranging from filters to the protection of quantum bits.
+We investigate one-dimensional Josephson junction arrays with generalized unit cells as a circuit approach to engineer microwave band gaps.
+An array described by a lattice with a basis can be designed to have a gap in the electromagnetic spectrum, in full analogy to electronic band gaps in diatomic or many-atomic crystals.
+We derive the dependence of this gap on the array parameters in the linear regime, and suggest experimentally feasible designs to bring the gap below the single junction plasma frequency.
+The gap can be tuned in a wide frequency range by applying external flux, and it persists in the presence of small imperfections.